bellebethcooper/cashew/README.md

 ### License

-OpenCashew is distributed under the MIT License (see LICENSE for details).
+Cashew is distributed under the MIT License (see LICENSE for details).

 *Note: You can find the open-source version of the original Cashew app [here](https://github.com/simplerocket-llc/OpenCashew).*